claukers/miqro-core/docs/README.md

   FeatureToggle
 } = require("@miqro/core");

-// this should load the correct env variables in process.env Util.loadConfig();
+// this should load env files in config/$NODE_ENV/*.env into process.env Util.loadConfig();

-// force the load of an .env file into process.env Util.overrideConfig("other.env");
+// force the load of an env file into process.env Util.overrideConfig("other.env");

 // this will throw if ENV_VAR_A doesnt exists